framely/bethere/docs/reference/annotations/fillstrategy.md

-# Fill strategy
+# Ask strategy

-Fill strategy is the rule that determines how to interact with the user to obtain the information needed to complete a service.
-It decides whether or not to prompt the user for the information, and it also defines how other dialog annotations should work together.
+The Ask Strategy annotation determines whether to prompt the user for a slot, under what conditions, and how other dialog annotations should work together to guide the interaction.

 A slot is a piece of information that is needed to complete a task.
 For example, in a restaurant reservation service, the slots might be `date`, `time`, and `number of guests`.
 When you set the fill strategy to a slot and it is configured to be filled by user interaction, you can configure the dialog annotations based on your business logic.
 The OpenCUI framework will use a five-stage slot filling process to help you interact with users and converge on a servable request.